mauriceoboya/car_object_detection/README.md

 # 🚗 Car Object Detection Project

 This project demonstrates car object detection using deep learning techniques.
-It is designed to train, evaluate, and deploy object detection models like YOLO and EfficientDet.
+It is designed to train, evaluate, and deploy object detection model YOLOv11.
 The dataset includes images of cars annotated with bounding boxes.

 ---